-One lesser-known retirement plan is the 457 Plan (it’s often referred to as a Deferred Compensation plan or Deferred Comp).
-It’s a lesser known retirement because it’s only offered to certain types of employees.
+One lesser-known retirement plan is the 457 Plan, which is often referred to as a Deferred Compensation plan or Deferred Comp.
+It’s a lesser-known retirement plan because it is only offered to certain types of employees.

 State and local public employees and sometimes nonprofit organization employees are often offered the 457 retirement plan.
 Only employers who are exempt from paying federal income taxes and non-church organizations can offer 457 plans, including:

 - State and local governments

 The 457 is similar to the more widely known 401(k) plan, where you can choose to contribute to the 457 plan through automatic deductions from your paycheck before the taxes are taken out.
 Also, like the 401(k), money grows tax-deferred in a 457 retirement account until the time you withdraw the money.

 Contribution limits and early withdrawals are treated differently for 457 plan holders, however. which we’ll take a look at here.

 If your employer offers only a 457 plan as your retirement account option, you can contribute a maximum of $22,500 in 2023 if you’re under the age of 50 and up to $30,000 if you’re over the age of 50.